-What to Wear to a Job Interview – The Complete Guide for 2022
+What to Wear to a Job Interview in 2024 – The Complete Guide

 Did you know that it takes only seven seconds to make a first impression at a job interview?

-The recruiter will size you up before you open your mouth, shake their hand or show them your professional resume.
+The recruiter or possible future employer will size you up before you open your mouth, shake their hand or show them your professional resume.
 Your appearance has a lot to do with this.
 What to wear to a job interview depends on the position that you’re interviewing for, the office dress code and the company culture.
-Doing a little research beforehand can help you start off on the right foot.
+Doing a little research beforehand can go a long way.
+Let us give you the breakdown of what the expectations are for what to wear to an interview in 2024.

 6 Reasons Why What You Wear to Your Job Interview Matters